lesylai/finalproject/README.md

 You can access the code [here](https://github.com/lesylai/finalproject.git)

 ## The data
 Pilot data from behavioral experiment.
-Human behavioral data are re-interpreted and represented as color-coordinates.
+Behavioral data are re-interpreted and represented as color-coordinates.

 ## Background